Skip to main content

 Ander’s disease

-Ander’s disease seemed unnecessary to me at first.
-Later, I came to realize that what’s truly important was its repercussion in those around him.
+Ander’s (Arón Piper) disease seemed unnecessary to me at first.
+Later, I came to realize that what’s truly important was its repercussion on those around him.
 All students were directly or indirectly hit by it.
 A deadly disease like cancer confronted them with how everything can change from one day to the next.
 It shows how some little wars are a waste of time.

 Ander falls into depression, becoming alienated from what’s happening around him.
-He looks for every way possible to push Omar aside, complicating, even more, their troubled relationship.
+He looks for every possible way to push Omar (Omar Ayuso) aside, further complicating their troubled relationship.

-Omar ends up in a situation where he becomes a villain for some of the viewers.
+Omar ends up in a situation where he becomes a villain to some viewers.
 At least, quite selfish.
 He recently gained his so desired freedom, and now, he feels trapped again by Ander’s disease.
 He can’t deal with the pressure.
 We can understand that, yet, it’s difficult not to think that Ander and even Nadia should cut him out for good.

 Carla’s Dilemma

-After Christian’s “accident”, her perspective of what would just be a game of power changes.
+After Christian’s (Miguel Herrán) “accident”, her perspective of what would just be a game of power changes.
 She confronts her father.
 Soon, she is in the difficult position of a victim.
-Victim of her father’s power and corruption.
+A victim of her father’s power and corruption.

-Carla makes a new friend, Yeray, which seems absolutely random in the story.
+Carla makes a new friend, Yeray, who seems absolutely random in the story.
 He is one of the most “non-interesting” characters in the show.
 The boy is only a tool to develop Carla’s character.
-He appears as a former victim of body shaming online, who Carla defended in social media a long time ago.
-Now he has the perfect body, money, and status and seems decided to enjoy it.
+He appears to be a former victim of online body shaming, whom Carla defended on social media a long time ago.
+Now he has the perfect body, money, and status, and seems to have decided to enjoy it.

-Carla’s father sees Yeray as the savior of the family businesses, now in a bad situation.
-He forces her to give up on Samuel and date Yeray, leading her to depression and drug abuse.
+Carla’s father sees Yeray (Sergio Momo) as the savior of the family businesses, now in a bad situation.
+He forces her to give up on Samuel (Itzan Escamilla) and date Yeray, leading her to depression and drug abuse.
 She believes that with drugs, she will be able to do what her father wants.
-The pool scene in Yeray’s party proves her wrong.
+The pool scene at Yeray’s party proves her wrong.

-Throughout the season, Carla goes through painful emancipation with a touch of revenge.
-Yeray saves the business but put them all in Carla’s hands.
-A great lesson to her father.
-In the end, Carla decides to study abroad, while leaving a little surprise to her father.
+Throughout the season, Carla goes through painful emancipation tinged with revenge.
+Yeray saves the business, but puts them all in Carla’s hands.
+A great lesson for her father.
+In the end, Carla decides to study abroad, leaving a little surprise for her father.
 Not very realistic, her choice of Valerio to take care of everything while she is away was delicious.

 Malick

-Malick seems to be another unnecessary acquisition to the show.
+Malick (Leïti Sène) seems to be another unnecessary acquisition to the show.
 The character is not that interesting.
-He is the motive of some messy situations, but he doesn't really contribute that much for the development of the story.
+He is the cause of some messy situations, but he doesn't really contribute much to the story's development.

-He is a Muslim boy that approaches Nadia, and her family, to look good to his parents.
-He uses the girl to hide his homosexuality and gets a relationship with her brother.
+He is a Muslim boy who approaches Nadia and her family to look good to his parents.
+He uses the girl to hide his homosexuality and has a relationship with her brother.
 He is a very shallow character.
 Like Yeray, he only shows up as an excuse for other characters' development.

-The only good thing about this character is the fact that he helps to unite Lu and Nadia.
+The only good thing about this character is that he helps unite Lu and Nadia.

 Cayetana

-Cayetana seems to find in Polo a way of keeping her outrageous lifestyle.
+Cayetana (Georgina Amorós) seems to find in Polo a way of keeping her outrageous lifestyle.
 She does what she can to ignore her precarious economic condition.
-We are never sure if she really loved him or not.
+We are never sure whether she really loved him.

-She helps him sometimes but she also prevents him from going to another school - which would make life easier for everybody.
+She sometimes helps him, but she also prevents him from attending another school, which would make life easier for everyone.
 She is cold and has a very defined plan.

-However, ending up as a cleaning lady in the school looked to me as a strong punishment.
-She refuses Polo’s moms offer for her to study anywhere she wanted.
-This refusal showed that she grew up a bit, and it was nice to see.
+However, ending up as a cleaning lady at the school seemed to me like a severe punishment.
+She refuses Polo’s mom's offer for her to study anywhere she wants.
+This refusal showed that she had grown up a bit, and it was nice to see.

 Polo

-Polo was a complicated kid with many underlying issues.
-I liked the fact that they humanized him in the end, instead of picturing him as a simple murderer.
+Polo (Álvaro Rico) was a complicated kid with many underlying issues.
+I liked that they humanized him in the end, rather than portraying him as a simple murderer.

 His death was predictable.
-It is always the easy way out to get rid of a character that is always getting in the way.
+It is always the easy way out to get rid of a character who is always getting in the way.
 I would like to see him in jail, but their choice was quite good and full of surprises.
-Lu being the killer, was the biggest one.
+Lu, being the killer, was the biggest one.
 Simply perfect.

 Happy Endings and New Beginnings